apjanco/spaCy_workshops/README.md

 # spaCy_DH2019_workshop_proposal (currently 500 of max 1500 words)

-### Full contact information for all tutorial instructors or workshop leaders, including a one-paragraph statement summarizing their research interests and areas of expertise
+### Tutorial instructors
-- Andy Janco
+- Andrew Janco
    -email: ajanco@haverford.edu
-   - Andy Janco is Digital Scholarship Librarian at Haverford College.
-He completed his Ph.D. at the University of Chicago and held post-docs at UChicago's Pozen Family Center for Human Rights and the Human Rights Institute at the University of Connecticut.
+   - Andrew Janco is the Digital Scholarship Librarian at Haverford College.
+He completed his Ph.D. at the University of Chicago.
 Andy has a passion for inquiry-driven and community-engaged digital projects.
 He is the lead developer working on a digital archive and research application for the Groupo de Apoyo Mutuo, Guatemala's oldest human rights organization.
-He also works on applied machine learning for Humanities and Social Science research.
+He also works on applied machine learning for humanities and social science research.

 - David Lassner
    -email: lassner@tu-berlin.de
    - David Lassner graduated (M.Sc.) in computer science at TU Berlin in 2017, focussing on machine learning with a minor in German literary studies.
 Mr. David Lassner is now a PhD candidate researching machine learning in the digital humanities at the group of machine learning at TU Berlin, where his main focus is the (machine-driven) analysis of literature.

 - Seth Bernstein
     -email: sfbernstein@gmail.com
    - Dr. Seth Bernstein is currently Assistant Professor in History at the Higher School of Economics (Russian Federation).
 He holds a PhD in history from the University of Toronto (Canada).
 His current project, "Return to the Motherland: The Repatriation of Soviet Citizens after World War II," explores the brutal but transnational wartime experience and troubled return of some five million members of the Soviet wartime diaspora.
 Seth's work also uses digital techniques like GIS and massive textual databases to extract and visualize data.
 He posts his digital history findings occasionally at [abstractualized.com](abstractualized.com).

 ### Introduction to natural language processing for DH research with spaCy - A fast and accessible library that integrates modern machine learning technology.

 This half-day workshop will introduce DH scholars to spaCy and Prodigy.
-Developed by Matthew Hannibal and Ines Montari in Berlin, these programs offer a suite of tools for applied natural language processing and computer vision.
+Developed by Matthew Hannibal and Ines Montari in Berlin, these programs offer a suite of tools for applied natural language processing that are fast, practical and allow for quick experimentation and evaluation of language models.
 These tools make it possible for individual scholars to quickly train statistical models that can infer customized categories in named entity recognition tasks, match phrases, and visualize model performance.
 While comparable to the Natural Language Toolkit (NLTK), spaCy offers neural network models, integrated word vectors, dependency parsing and a variety of new features that are not available in other libraries.
-Participants will learn simple ways to benefit from recent advances in machine learning and to utilize these advances in ways that are relevant to their scholarly research questions.
+Participants will learn simple ways to utilize recent advances in machine learning for common research tasks and research questions in the Digital Humanities.

-### Description of the target audience and expected number of participants
+### Target audience and expected number of participants

 This workshop would appeal to a similar audience as attended DH2018's Distant Viewing and Word Vectors workshops.
 Our participants will have some existing familiarity with natural language processing and text analysis.
 Participants will leave the workshop with the skills needed to install dependencies, train a model on categories that are relevant to their research and run inference on text and images.
 They may have heard of spaCy and are interested in learning how it differs from NLTK.

 Each participant should bring a laptop computer to the workshop.
 No other technology is required.
 Links and instructions to install spaCy and Prodigy will be provided in advance of the workshop, but installation can also be completed in the first few minutes of the workshop.

-### A brief outline showing that the core content can be covered in a half-day (approximately 3 hours)
+### Brief outline
 Our team of three instructors has divided the session into three fifty-minute sessions with ten-minute breaks in between.
 Each session is based on a common use case in the Digital Humanities.

 In the first session, we will discuss the installation and basic use of spaCy.
 We will introduce existing models and available tasks for language and image analysis.
 These include basic phrase matching, part of speech identification (POS) and named entity extraction.
 We will demonstrate displacy, which is a highly useful tool to visualize a model's results.
 By the end of the session, participants will be able to load a model and use it to identify basic linguistic features, such as the base form of words (lemma), POS, syntactic dependency, word shape and stop words.